-The discount rate used to measure the total OPEB liability for 2020 and 2019 was 3.63% and 3.95%, respectively.
-These rates were based on a blend of the Bond Buyer Index rate (3.51% and 3.87%) as of the measurement date and the expected rate of return.
+The discount rate used to measure the total OPEB liability for 2021 and 2020 was 2.28% and 3.63%, respectively.
+These rates were based on a blend of the Bond Buyer Index rate (2.21% and 3.51%) as of the measurement date and the expected rate of return.
 The OPEB plan's fiduciary net position was not projected to be available to make all projected future benefit payments for current plan members.
-The projected "depletion date" when projected benefits are not covered by projected assets is 2029 and 2023 for the fiscal years 2020 and 2019, respectively.
-Therefore, the long-term expected rate of return on OPEB plan investments is 7.25% and 7.35%, respectively per annum was not applied to all periods of projected benefit payments to determine the total OPEB liability.
+The projected "depletion date" when projected benefits are not covered by projected assets is 2029 and 2023 for the fiscal years 2021 and 2020, respectively.
+Therefore, the long-term expected rate of return on OPEB plan investments of 7.15% and 7.25% per annuity, respectively, was not applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the College's proportionate share of the net OPEB liability to changes in the discount rate
+Sensitivity of the College's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate